• Skip to main content

 August 9, 2019

 Not only are headaches a nuisance, they can also bring your busy day to a screeching stop.
 While most headaches are not a sign of serious illness, there are some that can be due to life-threatening conditions.
-For this reason, it’s best to consult your doctor if you have a headache that is excruciating, persistent, and out of the ordinary.
+For this reason, it’s best to consult your family medicine provider if you have a headache that is excruciating, persistent, and out of the ordinary.

-Determining the cause of your headache helps doctors recommend the appropriate treatment plan to relieve your symptoms.
+Determining the cause of your headache helps family medicine provider’s recommend the appropriate treatment plan to relieve your symptoms.
 Here are the most common types of headaches and what causes them.

 Tension Headaches